 2014.
 2014 is when The Banner Saga came out.
 It’s almost 10 years later, and we still consider it the second-best Viking game ever made.
 A Switch port recently came out in 2018, and how many four-year-old games that aren’t Skyrim, Mario, or GTA get ports?

-The Banner Saga a stylized tactical RPG with a tile-based combat system, all of which is remarkably well made when you consider that the project was funded on Kickstarter.
+The Banner Saga is a stylized tactical RPG with a tile-based combat system, all of which is remarkably well made when you consider that the project was funded on Kickstarter.
 However, this little fact is the most important thing about the game.
 The Banner Saga, even more than Jotun, has heart.
 It was made by gamers, for gamers, and that shows.

 The world is Viking inspired rather than being outright Norse, but that just gave the developers more room for creativity, and they took advantage of that.
 The game features two playable characters, each with their own story, as well as a multitude of choices and diverging paths that affect what events you see in-game.